 Take the first steps to regain control and find your way back to a debt-free life.

 The best way to start is by completing a budget.
 Gather together all the information you have about your income and expenditure and the bills you have to pay.
 You can use this handy Budgeting Sheet to help you.
-If you need help phone Silver Line Scotland 0800 4 70 80 90.
+If you need help phone the Age Scotland Helpline on 0800 12 44 222.
 Alternatively there is a useful online budget planner on the Money Advice Service website.

 - Open all letters about your debts.
 This will give you a clear picture of how much you owe and help you prioritise your debts.